Hubbry Logo

 Key Information

 Inetimi Alfred Odon (born 15 August 1980), known by his stage name Timaya, is a Nigerian singer-songwriter.
-He is from Odi, Bayelsa State, Nigeria.Timaya is known for combining Nigerian pop with elements of dancehall, hip-hop, and soca, as well as Afro-Caribbean/Dancehall music.
+He is from Odi, Bayelsa State, Nigeria.Timaya is known for combining Nigerian pop with elements of dancehall, hip-hop and soca, as well as Afro-Caribbean/Dancehall music.
 He is the founder of DM (Dem Mama) Records Limited.[1]

 Timaya's solo career began in 2005 with the release of the single "Dem Mama," which is about the Odi massacre.
 His debut album, True Story, was released the following year, and his second album, Gift and Grace, was released in 2008.
 His third studio album, De Rebirth, was released in collaboration with Black Body Entertainment and featured the single "Plantain Boy".[2]
 He collaborated with Dem Mama Soldiers on the album LLNP (Long Life N Prosperity), released in 2011.
-And in 2012, Timaya released Upgrade.
+In 2012, Timaya released Upgrade.
 To date, his work has earned him four Headies Awards, two AFRIMMA Awards, one Nigeria Music Award, and one NEA Award.[3]

 Early life